 Child's full name: Date of birth:

 Class/year/form:

 Concern identified by: Role:

 Date of concern: Time of concern:

 Witness/es: Place of incident:

-Name of alleged person (s) responsible for the harm/potential harm:
+Name of alleged person n (s) responsible for the harn n/potential harm:

 Not known Volunteer

 Learner in this school Member of staff

 Learner in another Governor/trustee

-school, please specify Governor/trustee
+school, please specify dovernor/trustee

 Family member Other, please

-railing member specify
+specify

-observed and when?
-What have you nat nave you Please provide a description of any incident/s Please provide a description of any incident/s or anything you see or have been told by a child, or another person.
-Record any visible injuries or ask the child/yo lift clothing for the purpose of the examination photos of injuries.
-If photos of injuries are re- Remember to make clear what is fact and wh child, or adult, and be clear about who has sa i terminology used by the Continue on a separate sheet if necessary.
-Wild. , Has any action already been taken in relation to this concern?
-For example, child taken out of class, first aid Tor example, crima taken out or class, mist ala 1 Name of person concerns reported to) Date Action to be taken / recommendatio ns from designated safeguarding lead d - Name of person completing form Signature Date and time I and the second Date and time Dute and time
+Concern/Incident/Disclosure: Why ar observed and when?
+What have you Please provide a description of any incident/s Record any visible injuries or ask the child/you lift clothing for the purpose of the examinatio photos of injuries.
+If photos of injuries are req Remember to make clear what is fact and what child, or adult, and be clear about who has sail Continue on a separate sheet if necessary. been told and when? or anything you see or have been told by a cung person to point to where else it is sore/hen unless the injury site is freely available becuired for evidence purposes, then this shoulat is hearsay/opinion.
+Note the language and child, or another person. nurts.
+Do not remove or cause of treatment or take d be done by the police. ı Has any action already been taken in relation to this concern?
+For example, child taken out of class, first aid Nowe of never or a constant of the Dete Name of person concerns reported to Date Name of person concerns reported to Action to be taken / recommendation Action to be taken / recommendation ns from designated safeguarding lead d